Skip to Content

 If you have an azalea plant that has seen better days, you need to take immediate action.
-The following tips can help you decide what to do.
+Here’s how:

-If the plant appears withered, drench the plant’s soil with salt-free water.
-This will clear out any built-up salts and fertilizer that have accumulated beneath the plant’s roots.
+Drenching the plant’s soil with water removes any build-ups of salt and fertilizer that may have accumulated beneath the plant’s roots.

-If your azalea is dying, you need to apply a fish emulsion to revitalize the plant.
-Spread a compost over the root system and keep the soil moist with mulch.
+If your azalea is dying, applying a fertilizer such as fish emulsion will help revitalize the plant.
+Enrich the soil with a layer of compost over the root system.

 If you don’t water and mulch azaleas during hot dry days, the leaves will scorch and the plant will begin to fade.